aarab-abderrahmane/E-commerce/README.md

 2. **Tailwind CSS** ✅
    Tailwind is required for styling in this project.
 All final components should follow Tailwind conventions.

+4. **Bootstrap Icons** ✅
+   Bootstrap Icons are used for UI elements.
+Make sure you know how to include them.

 ---